AcceleratedLinux/accelerated-linux/linux/Documentation/networking/bonding.rst

 	The default value is 2, and the allowable range is 1 - 255.

+coupled_control

+    Specifies whether the LACP state machine's MUX in the 802.3ad mode should have separate Collecting and Distributing states.

+    This is by implementing the independent control state machine per IEEE 802.1AX-2008 5.4.15 in addition to the existing coupled control state machine.

+    The default value is 1.
+This setting does not separate the Collecting and Distributing states, maintaining the bond in coupled control.

 downdelay

 	Specifies the time, in milliseconds, to wait before disabling